ToyB-Chan/mini-file-format/README.md

   - `\n` for a newline
   - `\t` for a tab
   - `\\` for a backslash
-- Strings can be empty.
+- Strings may be empty.
 - Example: `string = "My string`
 - Example: `string = "Line 1\nLine 2"`
 - Example: `string = "Tab\tSeparated"`